imjoseangel/microservice-arquitecture/README.md

 end
 ```

-The important part is the compliance framework available at [DevSec](https://github.com/dev-sec).
-When using IaaS it is fully recommended to apply the different hardening configurations available for ansible and check with the official CIS Frameworks.
+The best value from this tool is how the community maintain the different compliance frameworks.
+It is available at [DevSec](https://github.com/dev-sec).
+When using IaaS it is fully recommended to use the different hardening configurations available for ansible and test with the official CIS Frameworks.

 There are also checks available for the Cloud.
-For instance and continuing with GCP, it is available [here](https://github.com/inspec/inspec-gcp).
+For instance for GCP, can be found [here](https://github.com/inspec/inspec-gcp).

-It is important to define a project per framework and run them like:
+In order to maintain consistancy, the recommendation is keeping a project per framework and run them like:

 ```bash
 inspec exec https://github.com/dev-sec/linux-baseline -b winrm --host myserver --user myuser --password mypassword --reporter=json-min'